 1.3.4.3 Restrict the use of unsafe/dangerous equipment/tools on-site.
 (ATNS reserves the right to inspect and ban non-compliant equipment without penalty.)

-Reporting and Confidentiality

-Clearly indicate ATNS cost centres on monthly activity reports.

-Submit monthly activity reports and invoices promptly.

-Safeguard ATNS interests by always ensuring parcel confidentiality and security

-Pricing and Submission Requirements

-Service Costs to Be Included

-The full costs for international logistics, freight forwarding, customs clearing and courier services must be:

-Clearly shown in the attached Pricing and Payment Schedule Spreadsheet

-Submitted in both formats:

-Excel copy (for editing purposes)

-PDF copy (for official records) - The cost of logistics, freight forwarding, Customs Clearing and courier services shall be included and clearly indicated in the attached Pricing and Payment Schedule Spreadsheet (Spreadsheet has 6 Tabs namely):

-CAT B _ International Pricing,

-CAT B _ Pricing Evaluations, Country Zone Classification and Functional Evaluation).

 Warranty

-All product items should carry (minimum of 1years) guarantees or warranties and defective items will be replaced at the service provider’s cost.
+All product items should carry (minimum of 2 years) guarantees or warranties and defective items will be replaced at the service provider’s cost.
 The service provider will be responsible for ensuring that the products are replaced (Retailers to Manufacturers), where applicable.

 Procedures For Submitting Quotations